exasol/project-keeper/README.md

 excludes:
   - "E-PK-CORE-15: Missing maven plugin org.codehaus.mojo:versions-maven-plugin."
   - regex: "E-PK-CORE-16: .*"
+  - regex: "W-PK-CORE-151: Pom file .* contains no reference to project-keeper-maven-plugin."
 ```

 Note that you can also use regular expressions (see example above).
 If a finding is excluded it will not show up on validation and will not be fixed.